 4. Year of Yes by Shonda Rhimes

 Rhimes rocketed to TV writer fame with her work on popular shows like Grey’s Anatomy.
 But her scope as a writer goes beyond TV.

-This book chronicles the story of a year, in which she vowed to say ‘yes!’ to everything that scared her.
+Year of Yes chronicles the story of a year, in which she vowed to say "yes!" to everything that scared her.
 Her journey to places she couldn’t even imagine is inspiring.

 5. G’morning, G’night by Lin-Manuel Miranda

 Have you heard about Lin-Manuel Miranda’s infamous positive tweets?
-He wishes his followers good morning and good night with quick bursts of inspiration.
-With bits of wisdom like ‘don’t get stuck in the comments section today’, this is perfect for a quick read.
+He wishes his followers good morning and good night with quick bursts of inspiration in G'morning, G'night.
+With bits of wisdom like "Don’t get stuck in the comments section today," this is perfect for a quick read.

 Life-Changing Books About Philosophy

 Sometimes, it feels like you should do a little soul-searching.
 Examining what you believe, and why, is an important part of getting older.

 In the philosophy world, Plato ranks with Socrates, Aristotle, and other greats.
 It’s easy to assume that his work is only digestible by geniuses.